top of page

 • COMPROMISED EVIDENCE INTEGRITY:

-• Under mounting political and public pressure, SAPS has outlined several measures:
+• SAPS has outlined several interventions:

 • Experts, including Mr. Mike Bolhuis of Specialised Security Services (SSS), stress that restoring the integrity of South Africa’s forensic system requires more than new plans — it demands decisive leadership, transparent procurement, and rigorous accountability.